Helke Sander: Filmography

-Awards & Nominations
+Awards and nominations

-1985- Sander wins the Golden Bear award for best short film with her short "Nr.
-1 - Aus Berichten der Wach- und Patrouillendienste" at the Berlin International Film Festival.
+1985– Sander wins the Golden Bear award for best short film with her short "Nr.
+1 – Aus Berichten der Wach- und Patrouillendienste" at the Berlin International Film Festival.

 Helke Sander was honored by the Arsenal Institute for Film and Video Art (Berlin) in 2003.
 A retrospective of her collected works in film was shown in their Arsenal Cinema.